softwaremill/supler/docs/first.rst

 * run validations
 * if there are no errors, run the actions (if any)

-If no action is invoked, this method can be used for doing server-side validation of a form; the result will contain any validation errors, which can be the displayed to the user.
+If no action is invoked (``body`` has only field value mappings), this method can be used for doing server-side validation of a form; the result will contain any validation errors, which can be the displayed to the user.
 In our example, if the ``"save"`` action was invoked and the data was valid, the result of ``process(body).generateJSON`` would be the action's result: ``JString("Saved")``.

 You can also invoke any of the processing steps by hand; this is covered later in the docs.